 Bohemia CTA

 They used two CTAs in one promotion, allowing the visitor to select their preferred method of communication.
-Each CTA opened a new page with either an email or SMS field, depending on which option was clicked.
+Each CTA opened a new screen with either an email or SMS field, depending on which option was clicked.

 This strategy is based on the fact a user is more likely to engage and remain a subscriber if there is an option to choose their preferred method of contact.